Adil Khan (scholar): Assassination

-Memorial
+Funeral

 Khan's funeral prayer was offered in the Hub Chowki branch of Farooqia seminary on Sunday, 11 October 2020.
 It was led by his brother Ubaidullāh Khālid and attended by Rafi Usmani, Taqi Usmani, Muhammad Hanif Jalandhari, Awrangzib Faruqi, Abdul Ghafoor Haideri and Atā-ur-Rahmān.
 He was buried next to the grave of his father Saleemullah Khan.

-Aftermath
+Investigation

 On 14 October 2020, the IGP Sindh formed a high level inquiry committee consisting of four members including Omer Shahid Hamid to probe the case.
 The committee is headed by the Additional IG of Karachi.
 According to The News International, Korangi police have made a sketch of one of the three suspects behind the assassination of Khān and his driver with the help of the witnesses and CCTV footages.

 On 15 October 2020, home department of the Government of Sindh offered a reward of five million Pakistani rupees for any person giving information, and leading to arrest of the killers of Khān.
 Religious parties including Jamiat Ulema-e-Islam (F) and Jamiat Ulema-e-Islam (S) also announced a countrywide protest and strike to be observed on Friday, 16 October 2020.

 A condolence ceremony was held at Jamia Farooqia on 22 Rabiʽ al-Thani 1442.
 It was attended by various scholars of Pakistan including Muhammad Taqi Usmani.